Definition

 Treatment

 For short term, antacids, acid reducers are helpful towards healing but long-term treatment with these medications are not usually encouraged.
-This is because they can impact proper digestion as well as impede proper absorption of vitamins and minerals such as vitamin B12, Calcium, Vitamin D. In some patients, chronic therapy is warranted because of the presence of Barrett’s esophagus which is precancerous.
+This is because they can impact proper digestion as well as impede proper absorption of vitamins and minerals such as vitamin B12, Calcium, Vitamin D. In some patients, chronic therapy is warranted because of presence of Barrett’s esophagus which is precancerous.
 Important to follow the direction of your gastroenterologist.

 - Nutrition : It is always important to eat small frequent meals, preferably with a lower fat content, whole foods, plant based, lean protein, complex carbohydrates.
 Avoid foods mentioned above like fatty foods, soda, wine, chocolate, cheese, tobacco, citrus foods, and peppermint.
 Sometimes for difficult cases a FODMAP diet is recommended.

 - Stress : Stress worsens our symptoms because it opens our esophageal sphincter.
-Efforts to manage your stress through exercise, meditation, prayer etc. is important.
+Efforts to manage your stress through exercise, meditation, prayer etc. is important

 Testimonials